M42 Duster: Vietnam War

 The HAWK missile system performed poorly in low altitude defense.
 To ensure some low altitude anti-aircraft capability for the ever-increasing amount of forces fielded in South Vietnam, the Army began recalling M42A1s back into active service and organizing them into air defense artillery (ADA) battalions.
 Starting in the fall of 1966, the U.S. Army deployed three battalions of Dusters to South Vietnam, each battalion consisting of a headquarters battery and four Duster batteries, each augmented by one attached Quad-50 battery and an artillery searchlight battery.

 Despite a few early air kills, the air threat posed by North Vietnam never materialized and ADA crews found themselves increasingly involved in ground support missions.
 Most often the M42 was on point security, convoy escort, or perimeter defense.
-The "Duster" (as it was called by U.S. troops in Vietnam) was soon found to excel in ground support.
+The "Duster" (as it was called by U.S. troops in Vietnam because it turned the enemies into dust) was soon found to excel in ground support.
 The 40 mm guns proved to be effective against massed infantry attacks.
 According to an article that appeared in Vietnam Magazine: